ledgetech/ledge/README.md

 # ledge

 A Lua implementation of edge proxying and caching.
-Relies on [nginx](http://nginx.net), and the excellent tools conveniently bundled by [ngx_openresty](https://github.com/agentzh/ngx_openresty) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as connecting to [Redis](http://redis.io) as an upstream server to act as a cache backend, and using [ZeroMQ](http://www.zeromq.org) for messaging and synchronisation.
+Relies on [nginx](http://nginx.net), the [lua-nginx-module](https://github.com/chaoslawful/lua-nginx-module) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as [Redis](http://redis.io) as an upstream server to act as a cache backend, and [ZeroMQ](http://www.zeromq.org) and [Node.js](http://nodejs.org) for messaging and synchronisation.

 ### Authors